Lukem20/what-designer-are-you/README.md

 For me, I wanted to express my identity as a web designer by creating short, one-page website to present with some of the recent libraries I was learning at the time instead of creating yet another slides presentation.

 To see this project, run:
-npm install
+\n npm install
-npm run dev
+\n npm run dev
-then open localhost
+\n then open localhost